 Page 131

 ... nozzle makes the aircraft much more maneuverable .
 The nozzle produces the thrust and also sets the total mass flow rate through the engine .
-The nozzle does no work on the flow ; nonetheless , there are some important design features ...
+The nozzle does no work on the flow ; nonetheless , there are some important design ...

 ... nozzle makes the aircraft much more maneuverable .
 The nozzle produces the thrust and also sets the total mass flow rate through the engine .
-The nozzle does no work on the flow ; nonetheless , there are some important design features ...
+The nozzle does no work on the flow ; nonetheless , there are some important design ...

 Page 132

-... nozzle efficiency , which is normally very close to 1 . [ 6.25 ] The nozzle performance equations work just as well for rocket engines except that rocket nozzles always expand the flow to some supersonic exit velocity .
-Because the ...
+... nozzle efficiency , which is normally very close to 1 . nn [ 6.25 ] The nozzle performance equations work just as well for rocket engines except that rocket nozzles always expand the flow to some supersonic exit velocity .
+Because ...

-... nozzle efficiency , which is normally very close to 1 . [ 6.25 ] The nozzle performance equations work just as well for rocket engines except that rocket nozzles always expand the flow to some supersonic exit velocity .
-Because the ...
+... nozzle efficiency , which is normally very close to 1 . nn [ 6.25 ] The nozzle performance equations work just as well for rocket engines except that rocket nozzles always expand the flow to some supersonic exit velocity .
+Because ...

 Table des matières